Long-distance distribution of atom-photon entanglement based on a cavity-free cold atomic ensemble: Outlook and conclusion

-In this work, by utilizing PIQFC with 48.5\% external efficiency and atomic-ensemble memory with approximately 50\% initial retrieval efficiency and 160 $\mu$s lifetime, atom-photon entanglement with fidelity $\mathcal{F} > 0.80$ is observed over 20 km of optical fiber.
-An upgrade of the system will immediately enable the atom-photon distribution of 100 km, however for heralded atom-atom Bell entanglement, a higher memory efficiency, or even unitary efficiency is required.
+In this work, by utilizing PIQFC with 48.5\% external efficiency and atomic-ensemble memory with approximately {55}\% initial retrieval efficiency and 160 $\mu$s lifetime, atom-photon entanglement with fidelity $\mathcal{F} > 0.80$ is observed over 20 km of optical fiber.
+An upgrade of the system will immediately enable the atom-photon distribution of 100 km, however for heralded long-distance atom-atom Bell entanglement, a longer memory lifetime and a higher memory efficiency are required, { otherwise the atomic state has to be readout immediately after the excitation\cite{Bao-2020-Nature}}.